rchanou/rchanou.github.io/cost-awareness.md

 Fortunately, a few months later, Pete Hunt came out with "Rethinking Best Practices" making the case for React, and I immediately saw it as a breath of fresh air.
 So I _wasn't_ crazy for thinking that Angular was unnecessary overkill!
 That's when I started realizing the Emperor had no clothes.
 As a relative noob, I started noticing, you 10x FAANG gurus don't _really_ know what you're doing, either.
 Y'all are just making it up as you go along.

 React started with a simple idea: "The view is just a function of state".
-Basically, Facebook stole the idea of immediate-mode interfaces, then caked that over the DOM, which is the frontend equivalent of pouring concrete over a toxic landfill to make it suitable for development.
-Still, I was much more productive with it than I was with Angular; it even helped me get my next job.
+Basically, Facebook stole the philosophy of immediate-mode interfaces, then caked it on top of the DOM, which is the frontend equivalent of pouring concrete over a toxic wasteland to make it suitable for development.
+Still, I was much more productive with React than I was with Angular; it even helped me get my next job.

-Soon after that, though, React started going downhill, too.
-Any of y'all remember the Flux state management architecture proposed by Facebook?
-Then a dozen variations popped up with some corny _Back to the Future_-themed name like "Marty", or "Capacitor".
-It introduced a whole lot of complication for what, in hindsight, should've been two simple goals: Separate the application state from the view logic, and put state first.
+Not too long after, though, React started going that same downhill path.
+Do any of y'all remember the Flux state management architecture proposed by Facebook?
+It lead to a slew of competing variations with cute names like Flummox and Marty.
 Then, of course, Redux somehow became the new standard, and everyone ditched Flux.
+It introduced a whole lot of complication to achieve what, in hindsight, should've been two simple goals: Separate the application state from the view library, and initialize and consider your application state first.

-This was during the heyday of coding bootcamps, who collectively decided we should teach bespoke convoluted frameworks like Angular and Redux instead of actual programming fundamentals.
-So now you had hundreds of inexperienced, passionless developers thinking this was how "good engineering" should be done, perpetuating and compounding on that complexity.
+This was during the heyday of coding bootcamps, who collectively decided we should teach bespoke convoluted frameworks like Angular and Redux instead of _actual_ programming fundamentals.
+So now you had hundreds of inexperienced, passionless developers released into the wild, thinking this was how "good engineering" should be done, perpetuating and compounding that complexity.

-Those who actually though about what they were doing, tried Redux and realized the insanity of writing 10 extra lines for each state transition to pretend you don't have any state.
+Those few who actually though about what they were doing, tried Redux and realized the insanity of writing 10 extra lines for each state transition to pretend you don't have any state.
 It's the programming equivalent of psychological behaviorism: "My heart rate is elevated, my lips are curled upward, and there is a warm, stiff bulge protruding from my trousers, but I _cannot_ confirm my internal emotional condition."
 Sigh...you 10xers just can't keep simple things simple.

-Eventually the commonfolk got fed up with React + Redux becoming , and started switching to Vue or Svelte or whatever.
+Eventually the commonfolk wised up and got fed up with the new mad king that was React + Redux, and started switching to Vue or Svelte or whatever.
 I started using Mobx myself, without all the class crap, which did exactly what I wanted it to do, and I stopped bothering to keep up after that.

-React tried to save face with "hooks", and I guess New Angular is using "signals", and now Svelte is using "runes", and now people are complaining about Vue and Svelte getting too complicated, and the cycle continues...whatever, I'm over that, I don't care anymore.
+React tried to save face with "hooks", and I guess New Angular is using "signals", and the latest Svelte is using "runes".
+Of course, now people are complaining about Vue and Svelte getting too complicated, and the cycle continues...whatever, I'm over that, I don't care anymore.

 Finally, I started to find talks and articles by engineers who were able to scratch that nagging itch in the back of my head: Why does this not feel quite right?